fsantanna-uerj/serrapilheira/Submissao/final.md

 Since we are proposing a new programming approach for the IoT, this difficulty is even more noticeable.

-In May, a student got a 3-month scholarship from the "Google Summer of Code" initiative and started to develop the new tool "Céu-Maker" targeting students with no programming background.
+In May, one of our students got a 3-month scholarship from the "Google Summer of Code" initiative and started to develop the new tool "Céu-Maker" targeting students with no programming background.
 In October, we submitted a project to encourage more girls to pursue STEM careers (*CNPq - Girls on Sciences, Engineering, and Computing*).
 The project was recommended but we did not receive the grant.